meeki007/node-red-contrib-mudashboard/README.md

 #### Widgets

+***Important***
+If a widget state on a dashboard changes, such as the button widget gets clicked, the event is emitted only to the users from which it originated; its socketid.
+When sending payloads to populate a widget, without the click of a button, its best to use the ui control widget to send the event with the users socketid to trigger a payload that is then sent to the widget.

+Messages coming from the dashboard do have a msg.socketid, and updates like change of tab, notifications, and audio alerts will be directed only to that session.
+For example sendind a message with a ui wdget button click to all sessions would require you to store all socketid's to an array and then send the message to all socketid's

+See example flows PUT URL LINKS TO THE EXAMPLES

-Don't forget there are also extra ui widgets available on the [Node-RED flows](http://flows.nodered.org) website.
-Search for node-ui- or contrib-ui- .
+Don't forget there are also extra mudashboard ui widgets available on the [Node-RED flows](http://flows.nodered.org) website.
+Search for mudashboard-ui.

 Group labels are optional.